bradford-hamilton/Ruby-On-Quails/guides/source/configuring.md

 * `config.active_record.dump_schema_after_migration` is a flag which
   controls whether or not schema dump should happen (`db/schema.rb` or `db/structure.sql`) when you run migrations.
-This is set to `false` in `config/environments/production.rb` which is generated by Rails.
+This is set to `false` in `config/environments/production.rb` which is generated by Quails.
 The default value is `true` if this configuration is not set.

 * `config.active_record.dump_schemas` controls which database schemas will be dumped when calling `db:structure:dump`.